thedhanawada/me/index.md

 ## Career Objective

 A seasoned Information Technology professional with over five years of experience developing software tools and helping organizations manage technology delivery.
-As a result of my graduate education in software delivery, I am able to immensely benefit organizations by helping them identify a delivery framework that allows them to increase performance and improve outcomes.
+As a result of my graduate education in software delivery, I can immensely benefit organizations by identifying a delivery framework that allows them to increase performance and improve outcomes.
 I am adept at opening communication channels with third parties and participating in team decision-making.
-In seeking challenging opportunities within an organization, I hope to contribute to accomplishing the organization's goals by applying my skills and knowledge.
+In seeking challenging opportunities within an organization, I hope to accomplish the organization’s goals by applying my skills and knowledge.

 ## Education